How to Pronounce -ed in Regular Verbs

 Money doesn’t grow on trees: it requires effort to earn money and it is limited so you must be careful how you spend it

-Money makes the world go round: money is extremely important, so that many ordinary events could not happen without it
+Money makes the world go round: money is extremely important so many ordinary events could not happen without it

 Money talks: money gives power and influence to those who possess it